 As you apply these principles though, you can personalize them to benefit your personal progression.
 To highlight how all these factors may come together in an actual training program, below is a full workout template reflecting the best chest workout principles.

-This template is based on a relatively lower training volume block for someone just starting to hit chest twice each week, without any one portion of his or her chest being much weaker than another.
+This template is based on a relatively lower training volume block for someone just starting to hit chest twice each week, without any portion of his or her chest being weaker than another.

 A generally balanced proportion of movement angles, some prehab work for longevity, and a moderate rep range variation to comprise the best chest workout to base your training off of.
 If hitting all body parts twice each week, the other muscle group in each session should be performed after finishing the chest exercises if chest growth is a major focus in your training.

-The “Best Chest Workout” Template
+The “Best Chest Workout Routine” Template

 Monday (Day 1: 4-6 Rep Focus)